 As a sole PI, Dr. Dshalalow was singly awarded by the National Science Foundation, National Security Agency, and US Army.
 He was nominated several times for academic and research excellence.
 He was also a co-PI in one National Science Foundation award.
 Dr. Dshalalow has also been a participant of joint biomath research teams, awarded by the National Science Foundation.

-Dr. Dshalalow published 120 research articles and four books.
-He developed the theory of first excess-level processes, used in stochastic finance, game theory, queueing, established consistency of stochastic estimators of mutation rates of cells, and established ergodic theorems for modulated processes, which are used in telecommunications, stochastic processes and queueing theory with random perturbations.
+Dr. Dshalalow published 122 research articles as well as four books.
+He developed the theory of first excess-level processes, used in stochastic finance, game theory, queueing, established consistency of stochastic estimators of mutation rates of cells, and established ergodic theorems for modulated random measures, which are used in telecommunications, stochastic processes and queueing theory with random perturbations.

 Dr. Dshalalow is currently involved in research on strategic defense of stochastic networks, antagonistic stochastic games, applications of stochastics in biology including cancer research, modulated random measures, and stochastiic finance.